deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 Grab a coffee!
 This will take 5-10 minutes.

-## Step 9: Verify your pull request is merged
+## Step 9: Check that your pull request is merged

 Once your evaluation is complete, it will be automatically merged as displayed in the image below.
 You may need to refresh the page.
+If you see an error, contact craig@voyage.auto, or file a GitHub issue.
+We are automatically notified of these errors as well.

 ![click ](https://i.imgur.com/6nffqfl.jpg)